hannahro15/July24Hackathon-United-Events/README.md

 - As a new user when they create their account the system should send a verification email to their registered email address.
 - When a new user has received a verfication email, their account should be activated when they click on the link to confirm verification.
 #### Registered user
-- As a registered user, I should be able to log in to their account so I can view and manage their events.
+- As a registered user, I should be able to log in to my account so I can view and manage their events.
 - As a registered user, when I visit the application’s homepage, I should see an option to log in to my account.
 - As a registered user, when I am on the login form and enter my email and password, I should be able to submit the form to log in.
 - As a registered user, when they submit the form, the system should validate the email and password fields.
 - As a registered user, if the form is valid, the system should check their credentials against the database.
 If credentials are correct, and when the system authenticates me, then they should be logged in and redirected to their account dashboard.
 - As a registered user, if they have entered incorrect credentials and the system fails to authenticate me, then they should see an error message indicating invalid email or password.
-- As a registered user, if I forget my password, there should be an option to reset their password by receiving a reset link via email.
+- As a registered user, if I forget my password, there should be an option to reset my password by receiving a reset link via email.

 By breaking down these user stories into more granular steps, you can ensure that all aspects of the user registration and authentication process are covered and can be implemented systematically.